Szymon-Michalak/iOS-Resources/docs/deepdivesDocs/index.md

 sidebar_position: 1
 ---

-The Deep Dives section on iOSwift.dev provides curated timelines that link to in-depth articles and resources on various advanced iOS development topics available across the website.
+The Deep Dives section provides curated timelines that link to in-depth articles and resources on various advanced iOS development topics available across the website.
 This section is designed to guide developers through complex subjects, offering structured paths that connect related content, ensuring a comprehensive learning experience.

 ## How Deep Dives Work